-Since that date, thousands of field staff in previously infected countries have searched village by village and house by house to discover other cases in Afghanistan,3 Bangladesh,4 Ethiopia.
-They showed a WHO recognition card6 and ask, "Have you seen anyone with a rash like this?"7 "A rash on the face or on the body?"
-To encourage reporting, the World Health Organization offered a reward of \$1,000 to anyone reporting a case of smallpox.8 Tens of thousands of persons with rash and fever have been investigated and thousands of specimens examined in WHO Reference Centers in Moscow and Atlanta.
-F-would note that a recent

-During this period visitor to Semalia with even a mild case of acne could reasonably expect to have been taken into custody as a suspect case.
-Reports of cases came from around the world, even from villages in France, from Brussels. and from San Antonio.
+Since that date, thousands of field staff in previously infected countries have searched village by village and house by house to discover other cases in Afghanistan, Bangladesh, Ethiopia.
+They show a WHO recognition card and ask, "Have you seen anyone with a rash like this?"
+A rash on the face or on the body?"
+To encourage reporting, the World Health Organization offered a reward of \$1,000 to anyone reporting a case of smallpox.
+Tens of thousands of persons with rash and fever have been investigated and thousands of specimens examined in WHO Reference Centers in Moscow and Atlanta.
+I would note that a recent visitor to Somalia with even a mild case of acne could reasonably expect to have been taken into custody as a suspect case.
+Reports of cases came from around the world, even from villages in France, from Brussels and from San Antonio.
 Two further cases of smallpox occurred during 1978 following a tragic laboratory accident in Birmingham, England.
 But except for these two cases - none have been smallpox.
-International Commissions have visited each country to verify the results. , On lest October 26, the Director-General of the World Health Organization announced from Nairobi, Kenya:9 "I am confident in stating that as of today, smallpox has been eradicated throughout the world - that for the first time in history, a disease has been eradicated from the earth.
+International Commissions have visited each country to verify the results.
+On October 26, the Director-General of the World Health Organization announced from Nairobi, Kenya: "I am confident in stating that as of today, smallpox has been eradicated throughout the world - that for the first time in history, a disease has been eradicated from the earth.
 October 26 shall henceforth be known as 'Smallpox Zero Day'."

-The month for now, the World Health Assembly will formally declare that omally no has been what a hold Variola virus, once the cause of the most feared and devastating disease Sive known to man, is now confined to glass vials in seven laboratories under conditions of high security.
+Variola virus, once the cause of the most feared and devastating disease known to man, is now confined to glass vials in seven laboratories under conditions of high security.

 The origin of smallpox antedates written history.
-The great Ramses V who died 3,000 years ago, in 1160 B.C.11 is believed to have succumbed to smallpox and the disease was described in China in 1122 B.C. where it was known as "tai-tou."
+The great Ramses V who died 3,000 years ago, in 1160 B.C. is believed to have succumbed to smallpox and the disease was described in China in 1122 B.C. where it was known as "tai-tou."
 Indian Sanskrit texts suggest that it was known there for as long.
-Throughout India, even today, there are temples12 to Sitla Mata or Sitla Devi, as she is variously known.
-More primitive idols existed in villages.13 Sitla Mata is believed to possess the power to ward off smallpox and to prevent death among victims of the disease.
+Throughout India, even today, there are temples to Sitla Mata or Sitla Devi, as she is variously known.
+More primitive idols existed in villages.
+Sitla Mata is believed to possess the power to ward off smallpox and to prevent death among victims of the disease.
 It was the practice for recovered patients to offer gifts in gratitude.
 For our surveillance teams, searching for unreported cases, the temples were important sites for investigation.
-In other cultures there were also deities consecrated to smallpox - Saponna in Western Africa,14 Omulu in Brazil and others lost to history.
+In other cultures there were also deities consecrated to smallpox - Saponna in Western Africa, 14 Omulu in Brazil and others lost to history.

 Deities consecrated to other diseases are all but unknown.
 But few diseases anywhere were so devastating as smallpox.
-It occurred in epidemics and killed 20% to 40% of its victims, leaving the others permanently scarred or blinded.15 It could spread in any climate, in any area.
+It occurred in epidemics and killed 20% to 40% of its victims, leaving the others permanently scarred or blinded.
+It could spread in any climate, in any area.
 Like measles, essentially everyone eventually contracted the disease.
 There was and is no treatment.

-Smallpox became established in the increasingly populated Europe of the Middle Ages and in the 17th century Lord Macauley wrote: 16"That disease was then the most terrible of the ministers of death... smallpox was always present filling the churchyard with corpses... and making the eyes and cheeks of the betrothed maiden objects of horror to the lover."
+Smallpox became established in the increasingly populated Europe of the Middle Ages and in the 17th century Lord Macauley wrote: \$16"That disease was then the most terrible of the ministers of death... smallpox was always present filling the churchyard with corpses... and making the eyes and cheeks of the betrothed maiden objects of horror to the lover."
 Royalty was not exempt.
 The 29-year-old Elizabeth I developed severe smallpox leaving her bald and her face permanently scarred.
-In Europe, smallpox killed five reigning monarchs in the 18th century alone; it ended the royal house of Stuart and it shifted the Austrian Hapsburg line of succession four times in as many generations.
+In Europe, smallpox killed five reigning monarchs in the 18th century alone; and ended the royal house of Stuart and shifted the Austrian Hapsburg line of succession four times in as many generations.